wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

+    Section 121: amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 122 Unlicensed or unregistered person must not claim to be licensed or registered

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who,---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who,---

     *   (a) not being registered or licensed under [Part 2][37] in respect of a particular class of sanitary plumbing, gasfitting, or drainlaying work,---